 Jackson EMC is one of the nation's largest electric cooperatives.

 Jackson Electric Membership Corporation, one of the largest electric cooperatives in Georgia and the nation, is headquartered 50 miles northeast of Atlanta in Jefferson, Ga.
-The cooperative serves more than 205,900 meters and more than 194,000 individual accounts.
+The cooperative serves more than 219,400 meters.

 We have a strong market presence due to the reliable electric supply, personal customer service, high customer satisfaction and reasonable rates that we offer.
 Our ownership through Oglethorpe Power Corporation, in addition to strategic power contracts, gives us the ability to offer competitive rates.